cypress-io/github-action/README.md

 The action will wait for the first url to respond, then will check the second url, and so on.

+If this action times out waiting for the server to respond, please see [Debugging](#debugging) section in this README file.

 ### Command prefix

 You can prefix the default test command using the `command-prefix` option.
 This is useful for example when running [Percy](https://docs.percy.io/docs/cypress), which requires the test command to be wrapped with `percy exec --`.